 There are two levels of reimbursement and qualifications.
 For Level 1, the participant must require cueing through the whole task of at least one of the identified ADL areas.
 For Level 2, the participant must need physical assistance with three tasks or physical assistance with two tasks and a behavior that interferes with care giving.

 The caregiver receives a daily stipend based on the level of care required.
-In most cases the stipend is tax free.
-Caregivers are required to maintain a monthly daily log and submit a timesheet twice a month.
-Stipend checks are sent on the 15th of the month and on the last day of the month.
+The stipend is tax exempt but reportable.
+Caregivers are required to maintain a daily care log and submit this monthly to the registered nurse or care manager.
+Stipend checks are sent on the 1st and 16th of every month.

 To initiate a referral or learn more about the program, call 781-331-7870 x22.
 Our agency AFC nurse will speak with you to gather intake information and make an appointment to meet with you at your home.